joshbegley/nyt-latest/README.md

 `Both of Arsenal's goals against Manchester United came from set pieces and their routines caused all sorts of problems once again`\
 https://nytimes.com/athletic/5970917/2024/12/05/nicolas-jover-arsenal-set-pieces/

-**Amorim has started to ring the changes at United - first defeat won't deter him**\
+**Amorim has started to ring the changes at United - his first defeat won't deter him**\
 `Despite his first defeat, the rest of the Premier League should expect Amorim to keep the carousel on personnel going during his reign`\
 https://nytimes.com/athletic/5970865/2024/12/05/ruben-amorim-manchester-united-changes/